 Why build a chat app at all?

-Because I have cared about this category for a long time.
+Because I have cared about community chat for a long time.
 I have been deep in Discord's ecosystem since 2017: testing, reading engineering posts, following architecture discussions, reporting bugs, and talking to people who understand that world.

-Fluxer started as a technical challenge, but it became more philosophical over time.
-I wanted the experience of a modern community chat app without one company controlling the product, data, network, and incentives.
+Fluxer started as a technical challenge but became more philosophical over time.
+I wanted a modern community chat app without one company controlling the app, data, network, and incentives.
 Self-hosters, technical communities, open source projects, and creators all need software they can trust, customise, and move away from.

-The point was never to be different for the sake of it.
-The point was to preserve the parts of that experience people love, make it free and open source, and build towards decentralisation so the future is no longer decided by one company.
+I never wanted to be different for the sake of it.
+I wanted to preserve what people love about this kind of chat, make it free and open source, and build towards decentralisation so the future is no longer decided by one company.

 I've built a Discord bot.
 Will it work on Fluxer?

 Yesn't!
-Fluxer's HTTP API and WebSocket Gateway API are heavily inspired by Discord's and, in many cases, are directly wire compatible with it.
+Fluxer's HTTP API and WebSocket Gateway API are heavily inspired by Discord's and, in many cases, directly wire-compatible with it.
 That means you can reuse existing Discord libraries and abstractions in many languages.

 For example, you can use the core libraries from discord.js directly.
-It's a bit more low level, but it will take you very far.
-The Fluxer API docs guide you through a quick start using this approach.
+It's a bit more low-level, but it will take you very far, and the Fluxer API docs guide you through a quick start with this approach.
 Forking existing Discord libraries and modifying them slightly will also get you far.
-Or you could create your own community-maintained Fluxer SDK, and email me (hampus@fluxer.app) to get it featured in the docs (or submit a pull request in the GitHub repository).
+Or build your own community-maintained Fluxer SDK and email me (hampus@fluxer.app) to get it featured in the docs, or submit a pull request in the GitHub repository.

-Note: the current docs are pretty mediocre.
-Sorry about that.
-Brand new, complete API docs and self-hosting docs are coming soon as part of the public repository cleanup.
+Note: the current docs are not where I want them to be.
+Brand new, complete API docs and self-hosting docs are coming soon as part of the repository cleanup.

 Why do attachments expire?